 The Lane Tracking Package also includes Blind Spot Assist, which monitors both blind spots behind and to the side of the vehicle.
 Whenever a turn signal is activated with a vehicle in the blind spot, the driver gets visual and audible warnings.

 Those looking for even more safety kit can spring for the Driver Assistance package, which adds brake assist plus, active blind spot assist and active lane keeping assist in addition to a radar-based cruise control system.

-The GLK-Class is up against a decent assortment of smaller SUVs and crossovers, including the Audi Q5, BMW X3, Acura RDX, Infiniti EX35 and Volvo XC60.
+The GLK350 is up against a decent assortment of smaller SUVs and crossovers, including the Audi Q5, the BMW X3, the Acura RDX, the Infiniti QX50 and Volvo XC60.